zachkingcade/ZK-Budgeting-Application/README.md

 # ZK-Budgeting-Application

-&nbsp;&nbsp;&nbsp;&nbsp; This project is a full-stack financial tracking system designed to demonstrate modern backend engineering practices using a microservices architecture. <br>
+&nbsp;&nbsp;&nbsp;&nbsp; This project is a full-stack financial tracking system designed to demonstrate modern backend engineering practices using a microservices architecture.
-It centers around accurate double-entry accounting, with a strong emphasis on data integrity, clear service boundaries, and maintainable system design. <br>
+It centers around accurate double-entry accounting, with a strong emphasis on data integrity, clear service boundaries, and maintainable system design.
-The system is composed of independent services responsible for authentication, transactional data, and reporting, each with well-defined responsibilities. <br>
+The system is composed of independent services responsible for authentication, transactional data, and reporting, each with well-defined responsibilities.
 Communication between services is secured using scoped JWTs, ensuring both flexibility and safety in a distributed environment.
-Reporting is handled <br>
-asynchronously to support more complex workloads without impacting core operations.
-Overall, the project prioritizes correctness, scalability, and <br>
-clarity over shortcuts, making it a strong representation of real-world system design.
+Reporting is handled asynchronously to support more complex workloads without impacting core operations.
+Overall, the project prioritizes correctness, scalability, and clarity over shortcuts, making it a strong representation of real-world system design.

 ## Start here